-Parents have are essential to supporting our anti-bullying policy.
+Parents are essential to supporting our anti-bullying policy.
 We ask parents to:

 - Look out for unusual behaviour in their children- for example feeling ill regularly, not wanting to attend school or not completing work in their usual standard. - Always take an active role in their child's education. - Inform the school immediately if they feel their child is a victim of bullying.
 This may be between children outside of school time. - Understand that it is important they don't encourage their child to fight back as it can make things worse. - Inform the class teacher in the first instance of any of the above.
-If they are dissatisfied with the response, they must inform the Headteacher.
+If they are dissatisfied with the response, they must inform the Headteacher. - A leaflet has been made available to parents about bullying.